UnisonaiOrg/UnisonAI/README.md

 <details>
   <summary><b>What is UnisonAI?</b></summary>
-  <p>A Python framework for orchestrating multiple AI agents—each powered by your choice of LLMs, working solo or in teams.</p>
+  <p>A Python framework for orchestrating multiple AI agents—each powered by your choice of LLMs, working solo or in teams.
+Specifically with A2A communication.</p>
 </details>

 <details>